 \subsubsection{Projection head}

-As shown in equation \ref{con:proj_head}, projection head $g(\cdot)$ is a MLP with one hidden layer (ReLU).
-The presence of $g(\cdot)$ in SimCLR \cite{Chen2020-simCLR} has been proved to be very beneficial, may due to it can allow $e(\cdot)$ form and retain more potential useful information for downstream tasks.
+As shown in Equation \ref{con:proj_head}, projection head $g(\cdot)$ is an MLP with one hidden layer (with ReLU).
+The presence of $g(\cdot)$ in SimCLR \cite{Chen2020-simCLR} has been proven to be very beneficial, possibly because it allows the $e(\cdot)$ to form and retain more potentially useful information for downstream tasks.